sio/potyarkin.com/content/posts/20171007-software-translation.md

 headquarters is pressuring to ship a new product.

-For more than ten years Microsoft Excel, a flagman spreadsheet application used by millions, has had two duplicate items in row/column context menu: "Вставить" and "Вставить".
+For more than ten years Microsoft Excel, a flagman spreadsheet application used by millions, has had two duplicate entries in row/column context menu: "Вставить" and "Вставить".
 The first one had a nice icon and meant "Paste (copied cells)" and the second one was iconless and meant "Insert (new row/column)".
 They've removed the text from the first one now, converting it to a button.
 Ambiguity still remains (the pop-up text for the button is the same) but is less confusing.
-Especially since all users are already accustomed to it :)
+Especially since users are already accustomed to it :)

 ## Unsearchable error messages